GaloisInc/saw-script/heapster-saw/README.md

 ```

 Finally, to actually type-check a function you can use
 `heapster_typecheck_fun`.
-Here's an example using the `is_elem` function from
+The following is an example using the `is_elem`
-`examples/linked_list.c` and the permissions we defined above:
+function from `examples/linked_list.c` and the permissions we defined above:
 ```
 heapster_typecheck_fun
   env
   "is_elem"
   "().arg0:int64<>, arg1:List64<R> -o arg0:true, arg1:true, ret:int64<>";
 ```
-The heapster type given has three parts, the context of ghosts, the input
+The heapster type given has three parts, the context of ghost variables, the
-permissions, and the output permissions.
-Here there are no ghosts used, so the
+input permissions, and the output permissions.
+Here there are no ghost
-context is empty (the `()` at the start).
-The input permissions state that the
+variables used, so the context is empty (the `()` at the start).
+The input
-two arguments to `is_elem` are an `int64` and a read-only `List64`,
+permissions state that the two arguments to `is_elem` are an `int64` and a
-respectively.
-The output permissions state that the two arguments are
+read-only `List64`, respectively.
+The output permissions state that the two
-unconstrained after returning (the vacuous `true` permissions) and that the
+arguments are unconstrained after returning (the vacuous `true` permissions)
-returned value is an `int64`.
+and that the returned value is an `int64`.

 Note that for more complicated examples, usually examples involving loops,
 the `heapster_block_entry_hint` command will also need to be used in order for